jwdinker/front_end_projects/packages/use_toggle/readme.md

 # useToggle

 `useToggle` is a simple react hook for toggling between active and inactive states.
+For latest documentation in an easily digestible format, [click here](https://www.notion.so/dinker/useToggle-500421cf46e24d52b96156e0051a7ab7).

 <br>
 <br>